pypa/packaging/docs/specifiers.rst

 .. class:: Specifier(specifier, prereleases=None)

-    This class abstracts the handling of a single `PEP 440`_ compataible specifier.
-It is generally not required to instatiate this manually, preferring instead to work with :class:`SpecifierSet`.
+    This class abstracts the handling of a single `PEP 440`_ compatible specifier.
+It is generally not required to instantiate this manually, preferring instead to work with :class:`SpecifierSet`.

     :param str specifier: The string representation of a specifier which will